 Venus in Winter, based on the first forty years of the life of the formidable four-times widowed dynast Bess of Hardwick, begins with young Bess's introduction to the court of Henry VIII just as the king weds Anne of Cleves.
 Bess quickly learns to navigate the treacherous waters and survives the turbulent reigns of five Tudor monarchs to become one of the most wealthy and powerful women in England.

-Gillian received a BA in Dramatic Arts from the University of California at Berkeley and a certificate from the Drama Studio London at Berkeley, a one-year professional acting program, and she's a member of Actor's Equity and SAG/AFTRA.
-She's performed extensively on stage, and founded the Pasadena Shakespeare Company, which she ran for ten years as artistic director, producing thirty-seven critically acclaimed shows, nine of which she directed, as well as numerous concert readings, and has also directed at other theatres.
+Gillian received a BA in Dramatic Arts from the University of California at Berkeley and a certificate from the Drama Studio London at Berkeley, a one-year professional acting program, and she's a member of Actors' Equity Association and SAG/AFTRA.
+She's performed extensively on stage and founded the Pasadena Shakespeare Company, which she ran for ten years as artistic director, producing thirty-seven critically acclaimed shows, nine of which she directed, as well as numerous concert readings, and has also directed at other theatres.

 These days, Gillian uses her theatre experience to coach authors and others on public speaking.
 She lives in Berkeley, California, and is at work on her fourth book, a Gothic novel set mostly in Scotland in 1901-1902.